 ABOVE: In January, 1967, MRS. ANNIE BERTHA CONLEY--who was receiving \$51 a month in Aid to Dependent Children (ADC)--was laid off her job.
-Her case-worker in Itta Bena turned down her request for an increase in her check, But Mrs. Conley asked for a fair hearing, and won.
+Her case-worker in Itta Bena turned down her request for an increase in her check.
+But Mrs. Conley asked for a fair hearing, and won.
 Now she and her seven children get \$82 a month.
 RIGHT: JOE HODGES, 84, is deaf and severely crippled.
 He must take insulin daily for diabetes.
 He and his 77-year-old wife must live on a total of \$112 a month from Social Security and Old Age Assistance.
+BELOW (CENTER AND RIGHT): R. C. WILLIAMS' right hand has been amputated, and he suffers from severe sickle-cell disease.
+The Greenwood welfare office told him he wasn't sick enough to keep getting Aid to the Permanently and Totally Disabled (APTD).
+Williams asked for a fair hearing, won, and got his APTD restored.

-PAGE THREE Mississippi Welfare in Action
+Mississippi Welfare in Action

 BELOW: In February, 1967, a Chicago court gave ROBERT HARRINGTON and his wife custody of the five children of Mrs. Harrington's deceased sister.
 Under Mississippi law, the children aren't eligible for welfare until they have lived in the state for a year.

-be digging a hole and going in the

-ground."
+LEFT: WILLIAM FRANKLIN has been unable to find work in Quitman County for two years, because of his involvement in civil rights.
+He isn't old enough, sick enough, or blind enough for welfare, and unless he deserts his family, they can't get ADC.
+He said Mrs. Annie Duke--"the welfare lady"--told him that if he couldn't get a job, he ought "to be digging a hole and going in the ground."

-Photos by Jim Peppler Text

-BELOW: LONNIE COLEMAN can't work because of a back injury.
+Photos by Jim Peppler Text by Laura Engle BELOW: LONNIE COLEMAN can't work because of a back injury.
 He has a wife and children to support, but he can't get on welfare, because by Mississippi standards, he isn't totally disabled.
 The family tries to get by on \$81 a month from Social Security.
-But there are bills--\$40 owed in rent, \$145 owed to one doctor, \$110 to another, \$287 to the hos-
+But there are bills--\$40 owed in rent, \$145 owed to one doctor, \$110 to another, \$287 to the hospital.
 BELOW: MRS. BESSIE CAMPBELL, crippled from polio and rickets, had to leave the plantation when the owner bought cotton-picking machinery.
 In Marks, unable to qualify for APTD, Mrs. Campbell must try to live on the \$25 a month ADC she gets for her son.